eitanrab/javaTreeTextFromJavadoc/README.md

     oop.ex6.main.parsing
         DeclarationException
-            *The DeclarationException class represents an exception that is thrown when *there is an issue with variable or method declarations.)
+            *The DeclarationException class represents an exception that is thrown when *there is an issue with variable or method declarations.
         Parser
-            *The Parser class is responsible for parsing the input code SymbolTable
+            *The Parser class is responsible for parsing the input code.
-            *this class is in charge of all the variables
+        SymbolTable
+            *reposible for variables values and method.
 ```